zhenbo-zhang/EasyDinning/README.md

-##### A full-stack web application using MVC architecture for the seller side of takeout websites
+#### EasyEating - A full-stack web application using MVC architecture for the seller side of takeout websites

 - Created RESTful API on server side with Spring Boot and applied SLF4J and Logback to record system logs